TheCalculatorsHub

 How I used the dog age calculator to plan the right care schedule for a rescue dog

-In mid-2025, I adopted a rescue dog estimated by the shelter at around 3 years old.
+A rescue dog estimated by the shelter at around 3 years old joined my household back in 2019.
 I wanted to understand where she sat on the canine life stage scale and what that meant for her health schedule.
 Vets use life stage to decide when to start senior bloodwork, when to switch food, and how often to schedule dental cleanings.

 The calculator converted her 3-year age to approximately 28 human-equivalent years, placing her firmly in early adulthood.
 According to the American Veterinary Medical Association's guidance on senior pet care, dogs are typically considered senior at 7 years and should begin biannual vet visits at that point.
 That gave me a concrete 4-year planning horizon before shifting her care schedule.
 Knowing the life stage framing helped me ask better questions at her first vet visit.